-Thumbs up/down/sideways: how confident do you feel about your understanding of the road rules and priority discussed today?
+Thumbs up/down/sideways: do you feel more confident in your ability to control your bike in different situations?

-- · What parts of bike riding do you need to work on? - · What parts of bike riding do you do well? - Why do we have priority rules on roads, rather than just letting people work it out themselves?
+- · What worked well or not well when you did the riding stations? - · What parts of bike riding do you need to work on? - · What parts of bike riding do you do well? - Why do we have priority on roads, rather than just letting people work it out themselves?
 What would traffic look like?